Fariha Pervez: Career

 Fariha Pervez started her career with anchoring and acting in the early 90s but then she switched over to music in the mid-1990s.
 She began her career as an actress and worked in quite a few drama serials including the famous kids drama Ainak Wala Jin and Hairat Kada.

 Pervez released her first music album in 1996, titled Nice & Naughty.
 She has released seven albums so far and has had many hit songs from each album.
 During her musical career, she has sung for Pakistani films such as Chief Sahib (1996), Ghunghat (1996), Sangam (1997), Inteha (1999) and Moosa Khan (2001).

 In her early days as a singer, Fariha Pervez also appeared in the famous PTV programmes which consisted of Amir Khusrau's mystic songs by the name of Woh Bahar Aayi and Chilmann.
 Fariha Pervez sang alongside her cousin Arifa Siddiqui, Irum Hassan, Seemi Zaidi, Shabnam Majeed and Saira Naseem.
 Other than that, Fariha Pervez has sung numerous drama title songs and singles as well as several songs in the popular PTV musical program "Virsa", a series of traditional musical program, produced by Yousuf Salahuddin for Pakistan Television.

 Passion (2005)

-6th album Passion was released in 2005 under Sadaf Stereo.
+Her 6th album, Passion, was released in 2005 under Sadaf Stereo.
 This album contained 12 songs.
 The video of "Yaad Piya Ki Aaye" (Tribute to Ustad Bade Ghulam Ali Khan) was the first one directed by Jawad Bashir.
 This 'Thumri' also received the award for the Best Ballad in the first "The Musik Awards" (TMA).